aerique/pusfofefe/README.md

 - [x] fix display of messages (or just truncate to one line)
 - [ ] have dropdown list for `*pushover-refresh*`
 - [ ] expand descriptions for ECL and EQL in About page
-- [ ] show progress when logging in
 - [ ] show error page on login failure
 - [ ] figure out why ECL/EQL won't build from `mb2` step below
 - [ ] try again to make deploy workflow one command